rubyforgood/human-essentials/docs/user_guide/bank/getting_started_choices.md

 Some questions that will help you when you are setting up Human Essentials.
 This is not a complete list.

-- Do you (your bank) want to start out immediately with my partners making requests, or do you want to just track our distributions for awhile first?
+- Do you (your bank) want to start out immediately with my partners making requests, or do you want to just track your distributions for awhile first?
 - Do you run on a monthly cycle, or more on an adhoc basis?
 - What information do you need from our partners (see [Partner Profile](pm_partner_profiles.md) for what you *can* collect in the system - this is somewhat configurable)?
 - Do you need to get all that information from your partners before they can enter requests?